isabella232/advertising-cloud.en/help/dsp/introduction/features/brand-safety-media-quality.md

 Contextual filtering allows you to target or block ad opportunities based on the context of the page on which the ad would serve.
 Adobe provides contextual filtering via integrations with leading vendors in the industry: Comscore, DoubleVerify, Integral Ad Science, and Peer39.
 Examples of current filters include Adult Content, Natural Disasters, Legal Drinking Age, MANGA, Epidemics, and G-rated Sites.

-You can set [default contextual filter controls for each advertiser](/help/dsp/admin/advertiser-settings.md), and then optionally [customize the settings for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
+You can set default contextual filter controls for each advertiser<!-- [default contextual filter controls for each advertiser](/help/dsp/admin/advertiser-settings.md) -->, and then optionally [customize the settings for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
 Additional fees may apply when you use this feature.

 <table >
     <tr>